-Patients now have another option called a left ventricular assist device (LVAD).
+Another option is called a left ventricular assist device (LVAD).
 The LVAD is a device that takes over the work of the left ventricle, which may eliminate the need for a transplant.
 Here is some information on this technology.

-Some of the evidence for the benefits of LVAD are mixed, depending on how it is used.
+The evidence for the benefits of LVAD are mixed, depending on how it is used.
 The outcome is more uncertain if it is used as a bridge to transplantation in patients rather than in patients who are not eligible for transplantation.
-The survival rate and quality of life is much better in patients who are not eligible for transplant.
+The survival rate and quality of life is much better in patients who are not eligible for transplant surgery.

 All this does not mean however, that it is a bad option.
 Technology in medicine is always improving and it may be something that works for you.
 If you have severe heart failure, you may want to discuss this option with your doctor.